"Gardening is a thoughtful activity, but thinkers tend to look down on it. It is practical and repetitive, they think, and it is often very dirty."

 I blame trends.
 Stolen, gutted style.
 Garden trends are something Penelope Lively explored beautifully in her exposition-cum-memoir of those who sought soul through gardening.
 I also blame modern efficiencies that place no value on trial, failure or patience.
 Think of today's low-maintenance high-structured shrubbery so desired in American landscaping: an anathema to bees and aesthetics both.
 That is not gardening; it is furniture arranging with plants.

 Like many books I feature on The Examined Life, Thoughtful Gardening: Great Plants, Great Gardens, Great Gardeners is about caring.
-Caring about something, being deliberate, concerned, hyperfocused, curious, and open.
-Giving over time, effort, brain space, fingernails, all of it to this benign battle with nature, nurturing and nourishing our outer and inner landscapes, and giving us space for mental ambles.
-Read more about my care for gardeners and their beloved sacrifices in There Is No Collective Noun for Gardeners.
-Originality - Apple
+Caring about something, being deliberate, concerned, hyper-focused, curious, and open.
+Giving over time, effort, brain space and fingernails to a benign battle with nature, nurturing and nourishing our outer and inner landscapes, and giving us space for childhood ambles.